FoamScience/OpenFOAMDocsWebpages/content/en/api/headers/doc_lib2__sampleClass__sampleClass.md

 };
 ```

 Base interface to shape objects.
 A shape is basically a set of “surface” patches which define regions of closed volumes.
-Discretization can happen on both sides of these patches if required. @note This is an inline note @warning And an inline warning @hyde-owner elwardi
+Discretization can happen on both sides of these patches if required. @note This is an inline note @warning And an inline warning

 <a style="visibility: hidden;" id="standardese-foam__sampleclass__picker" href="#standardese-foam__sampleclass__picker"></a>
 ### Foam::sampleClass::picker